forrest-akin/css-layout/README.md

 ## Dev Tools
 Making a change to your app's styling and having to refresh the page to see the change is a pain.
 Chrome Dev Tools allows you to make changes on the fly.
 Note: it will not save the changes made in Dev Tools without other tools, but it is great when trying to determine what styling properties to apply.
-- Read how to use Chrome Dev Tools for CSS [Chrome Dev Tools](https://developers.google.com/web/tools/chrome-devtools/iterate/inspect-styles/?hl=en)
+- Read how to use [Chrome Dev Tools](https://developers.google.com/web/tools/chrome-devtools/iterate/inspect-styles/?hl=en) for CSS

 ## Basic requirements:
 Build a page that looks like http://google.com using HTML and vanilla CSS - no outside libraries!
 Do not look at the source code for the page until you have finished your implementation.